Jump to Navigation

 George Mason University’s Office of Student Financial Aid, located at the Fairfax Campus, provides a variety of services to assist students in financing their education.
 These services include counseling, referral, and financial assistance through loans, scholarships, and work-study programs.
 George Mason University participates in the Federal Direct Loan Program.

-Students who have questions may call the Direct On-Line Aid Resource System (DOLARS) at (703) 993-4GMU, visit the Office of Student Financial Aid on the World Wide Web, or schedule an appointment to meet with a financial aid counselor.
-The financial aid office also has weekly hours on the Arlington Campus on Tuesdays from 3 pm to 7 pm in Hazel Hall Room 341 (Records Office).
+Students who have questions may call the Direct On-Line Aid Resource System (DOLARS) at 703-993-4GMU, visit the Office of Student Financial Aid on the World Wide Web, or schedule an appointment to meet with a financial aid counselor.
+The financial aid office also has weekly hours at Mason Square on Tuesdays from 3 p.m. to 7 p.m. in Hazel Hall Room 341 (Records Office).

 A small number of fellowship grants are awarded to incoming law students each year on the basis of merit.
 See Scholarship and Fellowship Programs under Financing Your Legal Education for more information.

-The Virginia War Orphans Program provides educational assistance to children of qualified veterans.
+The Virginia Military Survivors and Dependents Education Program (formerly the Virginia War Orphans Program) provides educational assistance to children of qualified veterans.
 To be eligible, an applicant must meet the following requirements:

 1. The applicant must be between the ages of 16 and 25.